-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 43/180
+Press Freedom Rank: MOSTLY FREE

-Harvard Business Review (HBR) is a general management magazine published by Harvard Business Publishing, a wholly owned subsidiary of Harvard University.
-HBR is published six times a year and is headquartered in Watertown, Massachusetts.
-HBR‘s articles cover a wide range of topics that are relevant to various industries, management functions, and geographic locations.
-These focus on areas including leadership, organizational change, negotiation, strategy, operations, marketing, finance, and managing people.
+Harvard Business Review (HBR) is a general management magazine published by Harvard Business Publishing.
+HBR is published six times a year and headquartered in Watertown, Massachusetts.
+HBR‘s articles cover a wide range of topics relevant to various industries, management functions, and geographic locations.
+These focus on leadership, organizational change, negotiation, strategy, operations, marketing, finance, and managing people.

-In review, Harvard Business Review mostly covers business news, however they also cover the political aspects of business.
-In this regard they present information with low bias and minimal use of loaded words.
-Harvard Business Review sources all information in their articles to credible media sources.
-There also isn’t any evidence of failed fact checks.
-Overall, we rate Harvard Business Review least biased and high for factual reporting based on proper sourcing of information.
-(D. Van Zandt 2/8/2018)
+In review, Harvard Business Review mostly covers business news; however, they also cover the political aspects of the business.
+In this regard, they present information with low bias and minimal use of loaded words.
+Harvard Business Review sources all information in their articles from credible media sources.

 Editorially, HBR leans slightly left with articles such as this: Renewable Energy, Climate Change, and Technology.
 In general, information is presented with low bias and proper sourcing.